enes-mehmet/my-website/content/portfolio/hugo-portfolio-website.md

 [params]
 home = "Home" # What you want the homepage to show up as in the menu bar
 # Meta data
-description = "The website of Sam Robbins, 2nd Year Computer Science Student at Durham University" author = "Sam Robbins"
+description = "The website of Mehmet Enes Onus, 3rd Year Computer Science Student at Sabanci Universty" author = "Mehmet Enes Onus"

   [params.contact]